Chiropractic in Eugene at Well Balanced

 It takes a whole body assessment and view of what is causing pain to get to the root of issue.
 Read more about this approach on our pain page.

-The primary treatment difference is chiropractic uses a fast thrust while joint mobilization is a slow release of soft tissue around joints.
-It is the intent of the physical therapist is engage in passive and active treatments to empower the patient through the performance of corrective exercise program at home, performed daily.
+It is the intent of our chiropractor and physical therapist to engage in passive and active treatments to empower their patient through the performance of corrective exercise program at home, performed daily.